OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-01-Glossary.md

 ## What is a network

-define for trainer -- A network is two or more nodes connected physically and informationally over time.
+A network is two or more nodes connected physically and informationally over time.

-how to teach network

-What do networks see when they look at you?

-examples:
+### How do you teach networks?

+Examples of Networks:
 * Path data for cellphones
 * Electrical grids
 * Social graphs